- Comment Policy

 While the *official apparatus of colonialism may have been removed, “the political, economic, and cultural links established by colonial domination still remain.”
 And they continue to destroy entire groups of people through systemic, structural, institutional, and interpersonal violences and silences.
 For those compelled to love and forgive white terror, and for whites and others demanding said love and forgiveness without justice, denouncement, resolution, or termination, I urge you to do so with the truth of the historical narrative in mind and with a commitment to naming and rooting out neo-colonial sickness – wherever it exists.

 To make it plain: We are living in the house that slavery built.
 Its tools of power, regulation, and domination were never meant for black thriving.
 They reveal old and new world diasporic sickness – a moral decay that has been normalized and has yet to receive proper treatment.
 This sickness demands new Hitlers under different names, constructs systems of domination and submission, renaming them freedom and democracy, and produces and maintains power structures that diminish, dehumanize, threaten, alienate, and murder black diasporic folk everywhere.
-More, it makes-over, erases, poisons, and multiplies as it pummels and bleeds.
+More, it erases, poisons, and multiplies as it pummels and bleeds.

 Still, as one raised in the Black Church I take seriously the power of love and forgiveness.
 If it makes the reader feel any better, I’m willing to bet black folk have long surpassed Jesus’s command to forgive seventy-seven times (or if reading the King James Version, “seventy times seven”) as it relates to anti-black racism.
 But as a black feminist scholar of Black Religion and Black Diaspora Studies and as a mother rearing the most precious and vulnerable, I’m also pondering William R. Jones’ provocative question, is God a white racist (or a racist misogynist)?
 Stories of black cis and trans deaths parade across computer screens like advertisements during the Super Bowl.
 Memorial hashtags fill timelines before our first cup of coffee, saying his, her, and their name.
-Yet hope leads me to say no. Still history compels reasonable doubt, struggle, discomfort, and alternative strategizing.
+Yet, hope leads me to say no to Jones’ question.
+Still history compels reasonable doubt, struggle, discomfort, and alternative strategizing.

 So as opposed to blind love and forgiveness I suggest two things: revisit Luke 4:18 where Jesus frames his mission in terms of liberating the oppressed and familiarize yourself with the unapologetic and unconventional justice works of the ancestors – in this nation and beyond.
 No strangers to the moral decay of plantation life in North America, many of the black enslaved were forced to fashion an alternative system of ethics with the bible in one hand and trickster tales in the other.
 In Faces At The Bottom Of The Well: The Permanence Of Racism (1993), Derrick Bell warns that a democracy established through white mendacity and chicanery requires a certain kind of cleverness in kind.

 I urge us to particularly revisit Br’er Rabbit.
 Believe it or not, the tales provide a lot of wisdom.
 And the rabbit helped many of the ancestors survive, losing neither their ‘ligion nor their dignity.
-And for the only-Jesus-African-religions-and-trickster-tales-are-of-the-devil type, if we read between the lines, we might notice that the rabbit has a lot more in common with the Christ of the gospels than your favorite evangelical prosperity preacher.
+And for the I-only-love-Jesus-African-religions-and-trickster-tales-are-of-the-devil type, if we read between the lines, we might notice that the rabbit has a lot more in common with the Christ figure of the gospels than your favorite evangelical prosperity preacher.
 In the African tales, the rabbit is justice.
 He understands that the demand for the oppressed to forgive and love their oppressor sans repentance, atonement, and deconstruction is rooted in anti-blackness, the belief that the solution to racism and racial violence begins and ends with black folk, and the false idea that black folk are unfeeling and different from the rest of humanity, all of whom get to express pain and anger without critique.
-Perhaps most of all, he knows how to signify, to operate within a manipulative and exploitive system and thus change the course of events in a time such as this.
+Perhaps most of all, he knows how to signify, to operate within a manipulative and exploitive system, and thus change the course of events in a time such as this.